 If you have Generalized/Widespread Progression (progression in more than two lesions):

-- Go to (or continue) an increased dose if well tolerated, or consider switching to a different kinase inhibitor such as sunitinib (as 2nd line) and then regorafenib (as 3rd line).
+- Go to an increased dose of imatinib if tolerated or consider switching to a different kinase inhibitor such as sunitinib (as 2nd line) and then regorafenib (as 3rd line).

-- Patients resistant to the three approved drug therapies need to strongly consider a clinical trial or other off-label options (drugs are often prescribed for uses other than what the FDA has approved).
+- Patients resistant to the three approved drug therapies need to strongly consider a clinical trial, or if not eligible for a clinical trial consider off-label options (drugs are often prescribed for uses other than what the FDA has approved).
 In some countries off-label treatment may not be available, and some insurance companies may not pay for your treatment.
-To find out about clinical trials for GIST, please see our clinical trials page at https://liferaftgroup.org/gist-clinical-trials/.
+To find out about clinical trials for GIST, please see our clinical trials website at: https://gisttrials.org/iLRG/index.html